cannonpalms/tag-values-cache/README.md

 ```
 # generate parquet file with 1K cardinality - output will be in benches/data/by-cardinality/
 cargo run --bin generate_cardinality_data_mpmc -- 1K

-# sort the generated parquet file by time (unfortunately the previous step does not do this)
-cargo run --bin sort_parquet_datafusion -- benches/data/by-cardinality/1K.parquet

-# replace the original file with the sorted file
-mv benches/data/by-cardinality/1K-sorted.parquet benches/data/by-cardinality/1K.parquet
 ```

 Then run the benchmark: